logicalclocks/feature-store-api/docs/hopsworksai/aws/restrictive_permissions.md

 ### Upgrade permissions

 #### Removing upgrade permissions
-If you do not intend to upgrade your cluster to newer versions of Hopsworks, then you can remove the upgrade permissions statement from your instance profile that you have created [here](../getting_started/#step-2-creating-instance-profile).
+If you do not intend to upgrade your cluster to newer versions of Hopsworks, then you can remove the upgrade permissions statement from the instance profile that you have created [here](../getting_started/#step-2-creating-instance-profile).
 For this remove the following statement from your instance profile

 ```json
     {